taliajmallo/rpgs/campaigns/Triplets/Jasskia/spellbook.md

 be conveyed in one or two sentences.
 You do not need to share a common language for the spell to succeed, but without a common language you can only sow the most basic rudimentary ideas.
-- Unnatural Lust (Enchantment 1)
-  - Casting Time 1 standard action
-  - Components V, S
-  - Range close (25 ft. + 5 ft./2 levels)
-  - Target one creature
-  - Duration 1 round
-  - Saving Throw Will negates; Spell Resistance yes Your target is filled with lust and desire for a single creature or object as designated by you at the time of casting.
-That creature or object must be within the spell’s range and perceivable by the target of the spell.
-The target is filled with the compulsion to rush to the subject of its lust and passionately kiss or caress that subject on its next turn, taking no other actions.
-If the target would not normally have lustful feelings toward the designated creature or object, it receives a +4 bonus on its saving throw.
 - Urban Grace (Transmutation 1)
   - Casting Time 1 standard action
   - Components V, S